 Finite-Infinite Bridge: A Nexus of Transformation

-Infinity to this day remains a problem for many in the academic community because it is too often interlaced with theological and religious language.
+Infinity to this day remains a problem for many in the academic community because it is too often interlaced with theological and religious language and concepts.
 The God wars between the arrogant among religious thinkers have caused many intellectuals to avoid those discussions altogether.
-It’s understandable, so most secular thinkers avoid religion.
+It’s readily understandable why most secular thinkers avoid religion.

 A possible resolution to that conundrum is to use those terms that describe the universals and constants that originate in mathematics and science.
 Those terms should capture facets, a certain essence, that is part of both the finite and the infinite.
 Mathematics has had its own very special approach and together, I believe the bridge between the finite and infinite will be understood as a transformation center or nexus.
 More…